Prep Africa

 Study guidance

-• Lexis and structure
+• Essay writing and structure

-• Essay writing
+• Creative writing

 • Summary writing

-• Register and audience
+• Punctuation and mechanics

 Mathematics